dcook-net/Dotnet-Automatize/README.md

 autoupgrade upgrade [PathToDirectory] [BaseImage]
 ```

-Alternatively, is you navigate to the desired folder, you can omit the Path and it will default to your current location.
+Alternatively, if you navigate to the desired folder, you can omit the Path and it will default to your current location.

 ## Params

-PathToDirectory - Path to the directory to upgrade.
+PathToDirectory - Fully qualified Path to the directory you wish to upgrade.
 Defaults to current location, but you'll need to specify the path if you are specifying 'BaseImage'
 BaseImage - The Base image to use in your DockerFile.
 Valid options are 'Alpine' or 'Linux'.
 Defaults to Alpine.

 ## Upgrading your version: